Alfresco/docs-alfresco/salesforce/2.1/install/index.md

 title: Install Salesforce Connector
 ---

-You now have a choice of selecting your organization's user interface experience: Salesforce Classic UI or the new Salesforce Lightning UI.
+You have a choice of selecting your organization's user interface experience: Salesforce Classic UI or the Salesforce Lightning UI.

 The Lightning Experience offers a more streamlined user experience by providing tools to create components that are